RetricSu/sisyphus/README.md

 - [ ] A panic-aware mechanism
 - [ ] A rest-and-sleep control mechanism
 - [ ] Use PM2 / Nodejs in the server

+### Phase 1: Toy Story

+The Ultimate goal for Sisyphus is so hard that current small models and current tech stack just won't work.

+In order to achieve this goal, a different phases are proposed.

+Right now the Phase 1 called Toy Story amis to make Sisyphus a fun to play toy that everybody can run in their laptop to communicate and do crypto transactions.

 ## How to Run